 September 22, 2016

 The underachievers are not to be lumped in with the choker.
 The choker is more of a short-term malfunction that involves bodily functions displacing themselves at the most inappropriate time.
 The underachievement involves a select period of time when the performer can’t seem to reach the level of performance that their peers, fans and media have expected of them.
-The bodily function description is applicable, but the sickness is more of extended affliction which can be chronic in nature.
-On a serious note, the underachiever moniker is the stuff that self-help books have set out to rid ourselves of.
-I have read some of those books like a lot of you but luckily have never found myself in a seminar hugging everybody and denouncing my sad sack ways.
+The bodily function description is applicable sometimes, but it’s more of case of fear of ones own ability.
+The underachiever moniker is the stuff that self-help books have set out to rid ourselves of.
+I have read some of those books like a lot of you but luckily have never found myself in a seminar hugging everybody and denouncing my past afflictions.

 Underachievement affects every damn human in the world.
-Call it what you will and give it select to describe a shortcoming in a performance.
 Unless someone is outright lazy and finds delight in not getting the job done then we probably don’t know the whole story.
 But as sports fans we hate excuses and just want our players to get the job done, all of the time and don’t whine about it.
 When fans are booing in the stands and are completely fed up with losing, the ugly finger pointing starts and players will be given dunce caps.
 You can rest assure that the players themselves are searching for answers.
 The answers don’t come easy and slumps and downturns are part of the game.
-The players that are able figure it out are the ones that have longer and more successful careers.
+The players that are able to figure it out are the ones that have longer and more successful careers.
 Next time I find myself underachieving, like not getting any chores done, is it laziness?
 Or my aching back?
 Am I not really qualified to mow the lawn?
-Some of those can apply but the good thing, 20,000 people are not booing me and I am not written up in the newspaper.
+Some of those can apply but the good thing, 20,000 people are not booing me, and I am not being lambasted on the internet.
 The underachiever label is about as normal as anything in sports, like it or not but hopefully you are not a quitter.
-There is one worse thing than an underachiever and that is quitter.
-See my upcoming article on quitters, very riveting.
+There is only one worse thing than an underachiever and that is a quitter.